 CONNECTING GEORGIA, IMPROVING CARE

-Georgia Health Information Network (GaHIN), the state’s nonprofit health information exchange (HIE), seeks to create a healthier Georgia by facilitating the use and secure exchange of patient health to:
+Georgia Health Information Network (GaHIN), the state’s nonprofit health information exchange (HIE), seeks to create a healthier Georgia by facilitating the use and secure exchange of patient health information to:

 Providers can make queries from within their EHR to quickly access patient health data from hospitals, physician practices, state health systems and much more.